vinod-amagi/amgdoc/metadata/index.md

 ## What are the supported formats for ingesting to Amagi services?

 The service supports different formats for ingesting to Amagi services.
-The following links provides a brief description about the formats and links to the sample formats.
+The following links provides a brief description about the formats.

   **Supported Formats**